Incentive Compensation: Types, Examples & Best Practices

 Best for: Reinforcing culture and intrinsic motivation.

-Designing an Effective Incentive Compensation Plan
+How to Design an Incentive Compensation Plan (5 Steps)

-Creating a great plan takes more than picking numbers β€” it’s about defining purpose, aligning incentives with strategy, and communicating clearly.
+Creating a great plan takes more than picking numbers — it’s about defining purpose, aligning incentives with strategy, and communicating clearly.

 Step 1 - Define Objectives